-- A. Lighted candles shall be permitted for ceremonies, religious functions, cultural events, or honorary groups provided students have the approval of the University Chief of Police. - 1.
-Lit candles shall never be left unsupervised. - Candles shall be securely fixed in sturdy, approved candleholders or glass enclosures (i.e., Hurricane lamps, etc.). - B. Open flames used in assembly areas holding more than fifty (50) people shall require approval of the Chief of the Monmouth University Police and be in compliance with the requirements of the National Fire Protection Association (NFPA) Life Safety Code 101/13.72. - C. Any open flames utilized by Facilities Management personnel in furtherance of their assigned duties.
+A. Lighted candles shall be permitted for ceremonies, religious functions, cultural events, or honorary groups provided students have the approval of the University Monmouth University Police Captain.

-- D. Food service operations, such as portable cooking equipment, shall be placed on a non-combustive surface. - E. Laboratories are excluded from this policy, but extreme care should be exercised to ensure safe operations. - F. Tailgating at sporting events.
-However, the Monmouth University Police and/or representatives of local or state jurisdictions have the authority to stop or prevent unsafe acts or conditions. - G. Bonfires, with the prior approval of the West Long Branch Fire Marshall and Chief of Monmouth University Police. - H. Open flame barbeque grills or propane tank barbeques for specific University events, such as Homecoming, with the necessary University approvals. - 1.
-The storage of propane or barbeque grills in any University-owned or -sponsored housing for students is strictly prohibited. - 2.
-The storage of propane or barbeque grills inside a University building requires the approval of the Monmouth University Chief of Police, and shall comply with NFPA 58 - Pyrotechnic and open flame devices for special effects with the approval of the Monmouth University Chief of Police.
+- 1. Lit candles shall never be left unsupervised. - Candles shall be securely fixed in sturdy, approved candle holders or glass enclosures (e.g., hurricane lamps, etc.). - B. Open flames used in assembly areas holding more than 50 people shall require approval of the Chief of the Monmouth University Police and be in compliance with the requirements of the National Fire Protection Association (NFPA) Life Safety Code 101/13.72. - C. Any open flames utilized by Facilities Management personnel in furtherance of their assigned duties. - D. Food service operations, such as portable cooking equipment, shall be placed on a non-combustive surface. - E. Laboratories are excluded from this policy, but extreme care should be exercised to ensure safe operations. - F. Tailgating at sporting events.
+However, the Monmouth University Police and/or representatives of local or state jurisdictions have the authority to stop or prevent unsafe acts or conditions. - G. Bonfires, with the prior approval of the West Long Branch Fire Marshall and Chief of Monmouth University Police. - H. Open flame barbecue grills or propane tank barbecues for specific University events, such as Homecoming, with the necessary University approvals. - The storage of propane or barbecue grills in any Universityowned or -sponsored housing for students is strictly prohibited. - The storage of propane or barbecue grills inside a University building requires the approval of the Monmouth University Monmouth University Police Captain, and shall comply with NFPA 58. - I. Pyrotechnic and open flame devices for special effects with the approval of the Monmouth University Monmouth University Police Captain.